 - Experiencing any medical symptoms substantially similar to COVID-19, as defined by the Secretary of Health and Human Services (fever, coughing, shortness of breath, loss of sensory taste and/or smell)

 Individuals qualifying on the basis of #1, #2, or #3 are entitled to their standard rate of pay, capped at a maximum of five hundred eleven dollars ($511.00) daily.
-Individuals qualifying on the basis of #4, #5, or #6 are entitled to two-thirds their standard rate of pay, capped at a maximum of two hundred dollars ($200.00) daily.
+Individuals qualifying on the basis of #4, #5, or #6 are entitled to two-thirds of their standard rate of pay, capped at a maximum of two hundred dollars ($200.00) daily.

-The Act also codifies the Emergency Family and Medical Leave Expansion Act (Emergency FMLA), which entitles employees with tenure of thirty (30) days or more the ability to take up to ten (10) weeks of protected job leave.
+The Act also codifies the Emergency Family and Medical Leave Expansion Act (Emergency FMLA), which entitles employees with a tenure of thirty (30) days or more to the ability to take up to ten (10) weeks of protected job leave.
 In certain cases, this may be combined with Emergency Paid Sick Time for a total of twelve (12) weeks of paid time off.
-The ten weeks protected under the Emergency FMLA will be paid at a rate of two-thirds the employee’s normal hourly or salaried rate, capped at a maximum of two hundred dollars ($200) per day and ten thousand dollars ($10,000) total for the duration of the leave.
+The ten weeks protected under the Emergency FMLA will be paid at a rate of two-thirds of the employee’s normal hourly or salaried rate, capped at a maximum of two hundred dollars ($200) per day and ten thousand dollars ($10,000) total for the duration of the leave.

 Whether through EPST or the updated Emergency FMLA, you will have to work with your payroll branch or your recruitment agencies to ensure that employee payroll properly reflects your worker’s elections.

 To fund this initiative, and to reduce the impact on small businesses, payors are allowed to access payroll tax funds to take advantage of paid leave credits immediately.
 However, if the amount earmarked for the IRS is insufficient, the IRS will offer a streamlined way for employers to get a quick advance on future tax payments.